 A Growing Health System Challenge

 The burden of frailty in Canada is steadily growing.
 Today, approximately 25% of people over age 65 and 50% past age 85 – over one million Canadians – are medically frail.
 And in 10 years, well over two million Canadians may be living with frailty.
-Frail elderly Canadians are over-represented in all parts of the healthcare system: primary care, community and residential care, acute care and end-of-life care.
+Older Canadians living with frailty are over-represented in all parts of the healthcare system: primary care, community and residential care, acute care and end-of-life care.

 Frailty is also linked to higher consumption of healthcare resources.
 Of the $220 billion spent on healthcare annually in Canada (11% of GDP), 45% is spent on people over 65 years old, although they are only 15% of the population.
 Canadian seniors account for 40% of acute care services and occupy 85% of acute care beds.

 This growing population is both under-recognized and under-served, challenging the healthcare system to improve the quality and quantity of care delivered.